lmashiya/MyCSharpSoftUniversitySolutions/README.md

 # MyCSharpSoftUniversitySolutions
-All the solution i have completed doing the SoftUni C# OOP and Advanced.
+All the solutions i have completed doing the SoftUni C# OOP and Advanced.
 This also entails unit testing , SOLID and Reflection Attributes.